DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00007_reelase-test-plan.md

 **Reports:**

-- We identified an issue with the the trust homepage in pre production and put a fix for that as well.
+- We identified an issue with the LA homepage in pre production and put a fix for that as well.

 ## Entry and Exit Criteria